mantidproject/mantid/docs/source/plotting/MeshPlotHelp.rst

 To quickly plot all Sample, Container and Component shapes attached to a workspace, right-click on it in the Workspaces Toolbox and select ``Show Sample Shape``.
-A black arrow will be added for the beam direction and, if there is a UB matrix, colored arrows for the real (solid line) and reciprocal (dashed line) lattice vectors.
+A black arrow will be added for the beam direction and, if there is a UB matrix, colored arrows for the real (solid line) and reciprocal (dashed line) lattice vectors, where h, k and l are represented by red, green and blue arrows, respectively.

 A sample shape plot also takes into account any goniometer rotations.

 .. image::  ../images/ShowSampleShape.png